 We’ve all worked with this person.
 They’re so lovely.
 But no one will vouch for their work.
 They simply don’t perform the duties of their…Continue

 My favourite definition of leadership is “the role of a leader is to bring out greatness in others”.
 I was sad to learn of the recent death of George Martin.
 A gifted musician, producer and composer, Martin was better known to many as ‘the Fifth Beatle’.
-If anyone could lay claim to bringing…Continue
+If anyone could lay claim to bringing out greatness in others, it was Sir George.

 Added by Mark Hodgson on March 23, 2016 at 9:00 — No Comments

-When a recent Gallop study found that only 68.5% of workers consider themselves "not engaged" or "actively disengaged" at work, it’s no surprise that we…Continue
+When a recent Gallop study found that only 68.5% of workers consider themselves "not engaged" or "actively disengaged" at work, it’s no surprise that we find ourselves in an…Continue

 Added by Brennan McEachran on March 22, 2016 at 1:21 — No Comments